Glossary

 Journalist

 The Journalist uses SecureDrop to communicate with and download documents submitted by the Source.
-Journalists do this by using the Journalist Workstation to connect to the Journalist Interface through Tor.
+Journalists do this by using the SecureDrop Workstation.

 Instructions for using SecureDrop as a Journalist are available in our Journalist Guide.